SofieTorch/hw_facturation_system/README.md

-# Practice - AngularJS - Express - jsPDF
+# Practice - Facturation System
 ## About
 This project is my test for the university, so here it is.
 We had to do a facturation system, it's simple, but it was so interesting :)